peter-woyzbun/querygraph/README.md

 ![Parameter Diagram](docs/_static/images/ex_mongo_param.png)

-The parameter is "independent" because its value is defined before the query is executed.
+The parameter is "independent" because its value is defined before the query is executed (as opposed to "dependent" parameters, which are covered below).
 The parameter "value expression" defines the value assigned to the parameter.
 In our case, we defined

 ```python